-R. 420.207 Marihuana delivery; limited circumstances.
+R 420.207 Marihuana delivery; limited circumstances.

-Rule 7.
-(1) A marihuana sales location licensee may engage in the delivery of a marihuana product for sale or transfer to marihuana customers upon approval by the agency of the licensee's delivery procedures.

-(2) A marihuana sales location licensed under the medical marihuana facilities licensing act that engages in delivery shall establish procedures as specified in this rule to allow an employee of the marihuana sales location to deliver a marihuana product to a patient at the patient's residential address.

-(3) A marihuana sales location licensed under the Michigan regulation and taxation of marihuana act that engages in delivery shall establish procedures as specified in this rule to allow an employee of the marihuana sales location to deliver a marihuana product to an individual 21 years of age or older at a residential address or at the address of a designated consumption establishment provided at the time the order was placed.
+- Rule 7.
+(1) A marihuana sales location licensee may engage in the delivery of a marihuana product for sale or transfer to marihuana customers upon approval by the agency of the licensee's delivery procedures. - (2) A marihuana sales location licensed under the MMFLA that engages in delivery shall establish procedures as specified in this rule to allow an employee of the marihuana sales location to deliver a marihuana product to a patient at the patient's residential address. - (3) A marihuana sales location licensed under the MRTMA that engages in delivery shall establish procedures as specified in this rule to allow an employee of the marihuana sales location to deliver a marihuana product to an individual 21 years of age or older at a residential address or at the address of a designated consumption establishment provided at the time the order was placed.